dphfox/technical-fluff/_posts/2026-09-14-just-draw-it-you-dont-need-a-box-model.md

   path: /assets/posts/just-draw-it-you-dont-need-a-box-model/thumb.jpg
   width: 256
   height: 256
+  excerpt: Instead of running away from presentation problems and imposing abstractions, we're going to plow right through the heart of the them, and discover a very useful shape algebra along the way.
 ---

-> This is Chapter 2 of [a 3-part blog post series](https://fluff.blog/2026/09/13/i-made-my-perfect-ui-library.html) discussing "Perfection", a greenfield UI library I built for personal use.
+*This is Chapter 2 of [a 3-part blog post series](https://fluff.blog/2026/09/13/i-made-my-perfect-ui-library.html) discussing "Perfection", a greenfield UI library I built for personal use.*

+---

 In the last blog post, we discovered an equivalence between immediate mode and reactive signal UI styles, and how one is mechanically translatable into the other.
 At the end of that post, I left you with a teaser for our very first UI presentation problem we would run into.